redhat-cop/network.bgp/roles/remediate/README.md

 # BGP Remediate

 ## Overview
-The `remediate` role enables users to fix bgp configuration drifts by overriding the running configuration with the desired state provided in the inventory host variables.
+The `bgp.remediate` role enables users to fix bgp configuration drifts by overriding the running configuration with the desired state provided in the inventory host variables.
 This role ensures that network devices are restored to their intended configurations.

 ## Features